sahikatari/Computing/Cloud-Computing/Deployment-Model.md

 # DEPLOYMENT MODEL

-The public cloud delivers infrastructure and services over the internet to the general public.Cloud computing can be categorized based on how cloud services are deployed and managed.
-The three main deployment models are:
+Cloud computing can be categorized based on how cloud services are deployed and managed.
+The deployment models are:

 - 🌍 Public Cloud
 - 🔒 Private Cloud